shawngraham/presentations/caa-hull.md

 This can be dangerous.

-The advice of a white male should often be ignored.
+The advice of a white male who works on the internet should often be ignored.

 Push your own particular context.